GMISWE/gmiswe.github.io/docs/inference-engine/video-api-reference.md

 ---
 sidebar_position: 2
 ---
-# GMI Cloud Video Generation SDK Usage Guide
+# Video SDK Reference

 ## Overview

-The GMI Cloud Video Generation SDK provides a Python interface for creating, managing, and monitoring video generation requests using state-of-the-art AI models.
+GMI Cloud Video Generation SDK provides a Python interface for creating, managing, and monitoring video generation requests using state-of-the-art AI models.
 This SDK allows users to generate videos from text prompts, images, or other inputs through an asynchronous request system.

 ## Features